Business ethics: Executive compensation

-Introducing bonus schemes that reward executives for meeting non-financial performance goals including safety targets, greenhouse gas emissions, reduction targets, and goals engaging stakeholders to help shape the companies public policy positions.
+Introducing bonus schemes that reward executives for meeting non-financial performance, goals including safety targets, greenhouse gas emissions, reduction targets, and goals engaging stakeholders to help shape the company's public policy positions.
 Companies such as Exelon have implemented policies like this.

 Stakeholder engagement

-Other companies will keep sustainability within its strategy and goals, presenting findings at shareholder meetings, and actively tracking metrics on sustainability.
+Other companies will keep sustainability within their strategy and goals, presenting findings at shareholder meetings, and actively tracking metrics on sustainability.
 Companies such as PepsiCo, Heineken, and FIFCO take steps in this direction to implement sustainability initiatives.
 (Best Practices).
-Companies such as Coca-Cola have actively tried improve their efficiency of water usage, hiring 3rd party auditors to evaluate their water management approach.
-FIFCO has also led successfully led water-management initiatives.
+Companies such as Coca-Cola have actively tried to improve their efficiency of water usage, hiring 3rd party auditors to evaluate their water management approach.
+FIFCO has also successfully led water-management initiatives.

 Employee engagement

 Implementation of sustainability projects through directly appealing to employees (typically through the human resource department) is another option for companies to implement sustainability.
 This involves integrating sustainability into the company culture, with hiring practices and employee training.
 General Electric is a company that is taking the lead in implementing initiatives in this manner.
-Bank of America directly engaged employees by implement LEED (leadership in Energy and Environmental Design) certified buildings, with a fifth of its building meeting these certifications.
+Bank of America directly engaged employees by implementing LEED (Leadership in Energy and Environmental Design) certified buildings, with a fifth of its building meeting these certifications.